 So you’re traveling on vacation, a road trip, or you just need to rent a vehicle.
 What things do you need to consider?
-Should you rent two cars, an SUV, or something completely different.
+Should you rent two cars or something completely different?
 The direction you choose can dramatically affect your experience.
 Choosing the correct vehicle for the task at hand is very important.
 After all, you wouldn’t rent a compact car if you are moving – you’d want a box truck or a cargo van!

 So what’s important?
 First and foremost, think about how many people and pieces of luggage you’re going to be needing the space for.
 If you are traveling with lots of luggage, consider that you will need room for that luggage as well as room to move around for the passengers in the vehicle.
 Also, consider how much time you’re actually going to spend in the vehicle.
 If you are only going from an airport to your hotel and dropping off the luggage, definitely get the smallest vehicle you can get away with.
 This is going to help save money in fuel as well as price of the vehicle.
 However, if you are going on a road trip, you may want to think about going with a larger vehicle.
 It may cost more in terms of fuel and rental, but it might be well worth it to you and your passengers in terms of comfort and space.